gruntjs/grunt-docs/Grunt-Brand-Guide.md

 ## Promotion

-Every Open Source Project benefits from the promotion their users make, and Grunt is not an exception.
-Want to share the project with the world? are you using Grunt in your project and want to brag about it?
-Here are a few options for you:
+Every Open Source Project benefits from the promotion of its users, and Grunt is no exception.
+Are you using Grunt in your project and want to brag about it?
+Want to share the Grunt project with the world?
+Here are a few suggestions for you:

 ## Twitter